dzenanr/todo_mongodb/README.md

 Use

+0. No need to create a database before 1
 1. run server first (
    todo_server_dartling_mongodb/bin/server.dart) in Dart Editor;
    it runs when you see in the server.dart tab in Dart Editor: